 Most cold-brew systems create a coffee concentrate, which is diluted with water to your preferred strength.
 The Hario Mizudashi Cold Brew Coffee Pot, however, makes a refreshingly complex cold-brew you'll want to drink directly.

-The 1-liter size model brews 4 to 4.5 cups of coffee using immersion and measures 11.8 x 4.7 x 4.3 inches.
+The 1-liter size model produces 4 to 4.5 cups of coffee using immersion brewing.
 Also, the heat-resistant glass pot and reusable fine mesh filter are dishwasher safe.
 While the manufacturer recommends an 8-hour brew time, dark roast lovers might prefer a 12-hour steep.

 Best Rapid Brew: Dash Rapid Cold Brew System

-If you’re too impatient to wait 12 hours for a caffeine fix, consider the Dash Cold Brew Coffee Maker.
+If you’re too impatient to wait 12 hours for your coffee to brew, consider the Dash Cold Brew Coffee Maker.
 Three intensity settings (light, medium, and dark) brew in 5 to 15 minutes, thanks to a special “cold boil” brew process, where the coffee grounds are never heated, so the coffee oils don’t develop bitter flavors.

 There is one trade-off for the speed: even at its strongest, the coffee is weaker than a typical cold brew.
-At 2.8 pounds and 6 x 10 x 13.5 inches, this is among the larger cold-brew coffee makers with a capacity of 48 ounces.
+This is among the larger cold-brew coffee makers with a capacity of 42 ounces or 1.5 liters.
 Both the coffee maker and included storage carafe are made of BPA-free plastic.

 Best Slow Drip System: Bruer Cold Drip System

 This system is delicate, since it's made of glass, and its capacity is limited to 20 ounces.
 A common complaint is the learning curve required to master the Bruer.
 However, if you want a silky-smooth cold-brew with no grit, this is your best bet.
-The Bruer weighs just over 3 pounds and measures 5.1 x 5.1 x 9.8 inches, making it a countertop model.
+The Bruer weighs a little under 2 pounds and 10.5 inches in height, making it a countertop model.

 Related: The Best Travel Coffee Mugs